Black hole microstates from the worldsheet: A class of null-gauged WZW models

 so in the decoupling limit the dilaton takes the form

 The backgrounds we consider will turn out to be generalisations of the circular array of fivebranes, such that, as a general expectation, the normalisation constant for the exponentiated dilaton in Eq.~\eqref{eq:dilaton-pre} should be proportional to the number of NS5 branes in the geometry.
 When F1 charge is also present this gets divided by $n_1$, giving a factor $n_5/n_1$ (or $\sim n_5/n_p$ in the NS5-P frame).
 Furthermore, there should also be a factor in the denominator given by the square of a length scale characterising the distribution of the sources.
+There will turn out be two lengthscales $a_1$, $a_2$ generalizing the scale $a$, and the decoupling limit involves scaling $g_s\to\epsilon$, $r \to \epsilon r$, $a_1 \to \epsilon a_1$, $a_2 \to \epsilon a_2$ with $\epsilon\to 0$~\cite{Martinec:2018nco}.
 At this point however, we are working generally, so we do not yet know the details of the underlying bound state of branes.
 We postpone the precise computation until Section \ref{sec:JMaRTuniqueness}.

-Together with the constraints \eqref{eq: null gauge constraints} on the $l_i, r_i$ parameters, the expressions for the supergravity fields \eq{eq:metric-B-gen}, \eq{eq:hs}, \eq{eq:dilaton-pre} describe the most general backgrounds that can be obtained within the class of null-gauged models considered in this paper, under our assumption $\lL_1=\rR_1=0$.
-Models in which $\lL_1=\rR_1=0$ can easily be treated as a special case and we shall not consider them further.
+Together with the constraints \eqref{eq: null gauge constraints} on the $l_i, r_i$ parameters, the expressions for the supergravity fields \eq{eq:metric-B-gen}, \eq{eq:hs}, \eq{eq:dilaton-pre} describe the most general backgrounds that can be obtained within the class of null-gauged models considered in this paper, under our assumption $\lL_1\neq 0$, $\rR_1\neq0$.
+Models in which $\lL_1=0$ or $\rR_1=0$ can easily be treated as a special case and we shall not consider them further.

+As mentioned above, it is known that these models include the JMaRT solutions and their limits \cite{Martinec:2017ztd,Martinec:2018nco}.
 In this paper we shall prove that these are in fact all consistent solutions in this class of null-gauged models.
 Moreover, we will show that this conclusion can be reached either from consistency of the worldsheet CFT or from asking that the supergravity fields \eq{eq:metric-B-gen}, \eq{eq:hs}, \eq{eq:dilaton-pre} are free of CTCs, horizonless and smooth up to physical sources of string theory (in our cases, orbifold singularities or NS5-brane singularities).